Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 ## Output

-Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `labeight.experiment.Experiment`.
-Critically, the timing values and order of growth ratios may be different when you run the experiment on your own computer.
-It is also likely that you will see some atypical order-of-growth ratios.
-Why is that the case?
-Finally, please note that this practical assignment invites you to run a comprehensive JUnit test suite for the `DoublyLinkedList`.
-While this test suite does not produce any output, you should carefully inspect its tests so that you understand their strategy.
-In particular, it is critically important that you study and understand the purpose and behavior every test case in `TestDoublyLinkedList`.
+Instead of running an experiment, the `WordCount` program reads in a file and then uses a combination of the `Tree` and `HashMap` data structures to analyze the words that are in the file.
+The following output illustrates for the `HashMap` stores and can output the key-value pairs associated with the words and their word-count frequencies.
+Instead of writing code to produce this output, the assignment requires you to add comments to the source code to demonstrate that you understand how the program works.

 ```
 Reading and tracking the words in the file ...